OUR HISTORY

 Other fish we catch

-The more time you dedicate to swordfishing the better your shot of success, but other fish are still a possilibity while fishing offshore.
+The more time you dedicate to swordfishing the better your shot of success.
+However, swordfishing can be boring and we do catch other species of fish while fishing offshore.
 Spring through early fall we catch mahi coming and going to the swordfish grounds, even while we are swordfishing.
-Blackfin tuna can be caught on the humps that time of year.
-We do some deep dropping for tilefish, grouper, barrelfish, queen snapper based on the time of year as well.
-And have a few pictures showing the other fish we catch.
+Blackfin tuna can also be caught on the humps that time of year on both artificial and live bait (if available).
+Depending where we swordfish, sometimes we pass right near the hump and can have a little action on the way in or out.
+We also love deep dropping for tilefish, grouper, barrelfish, queen snapper, and rosefish based on the time of year.
+We will "deep drop" bottom fish anywhere from 500-1000' of water!
+The good news is most of these fish are great eating, but remember there are seasonal closures on certain species.

-Swordfishing has very little bycatch, occasionally we get a pomfret, oilfish, alfonsino, and even shark.
+Swordfishing itself has very little bycatch down deep, occasionally we get a pomfret, oilfish, alfonsino, and shark.
+We do catch some fish like mahi on a flat line.